Jazz at Brandeis

-The Brandeis Jazz Ensemble, open to the entire Brandeis community by audition, is comprised of 15-20 musicians led by one of Boston's best-known jazz men, Professor of the Practice Robert Nieske.
-In addition to the classic jazz repertory, the ensemble performs original compositions written specifically for the group.
-Students are encouraged to compose for the ensemble and receive guidance from the director.
+The Brandeis Jazz Ensemble, open to the entire Brandeis community by audition, is composed of 15-20 musicians led by one of Boston's best-known jazz musicians, Professor of the Practice Robert Nieske.
+The ensemble explores Big Band and smaller group music by historically relevant composers and original compositions by band members and the director.

 Everyone except drums: [this includes all Brass, Saxes, Guitar, Piano, Bass, Vocalists and any non traditional instruments who wish to audition]